foxfriends/conartist/web/README.md

 Requires the use of the server.
 See `/server/README.md` for details.

-I'll hopefully set something up to use the production server as the backend so that you don't have to start your own instance.
+Change the `baseURL` in `src/Constants.elm` to point at the Heroku server to use that as the backend.
+Note that you still need a local server running to serve the actual document, but at least you can access the real database.

 ## Adding/upgrading dependencies